 Residential Leadership Scholarship

-This scholarship is currently valued at approximately $9,500 per year and will cover the cost of residing at Vaughn College for up to four years of bachelor's degree study, regardless of increases in the cost of housing.
+This scholarship will cover partial cost of residing at Vaughn College for up to four years of bachelor’s degree study.

 Gold Wings Scholarship